|

 Sijo

-oriented.
-There are three lines, each averaging 14-16 syllables with a
+is nature oriented.
+There are three lines, each averaging 14-16

 must be self-explanatory, requiring no title.
 Below is an example.